ryoAccount/ryoAccount/README.md

 Hello, I'm Frontend Engineer & Programmer. \
 Mainly good at development with Vue.js or vanilla JavaScript. \
-I have HTML5 Professional Lv1 / Lv2 certification and want to be Web Director in the future.
+I have HTML5 Professional Lv1 / Lv2 certification. \
+As an engineer, I am good at interacting and coordinating with customers. \
+I want to become an engineer who can create a customer's business from an engineer who fulfills the customer's requirements.

 ### Good programming language